CSML-by-Clevy/csml-engine/README.md

 CSML Studio gives you a free playground to experiment with the language as well as options to deploy your chatbots at scale in one-click.

-## Self-hosted / local installation
+## Self-hosted / cloud / local installation

 CSML is available as a self-hostable web server that you can easily install with one of the options below.